Gholam Reza Minbashian

-Gholam-Reza Minbashian, also known as Salar Mo’azez (غلامرضا مینباشیان) (1861-1935) was an Iranian composer and conductor of State Military Band in Tehran.
+Gholam-Reza Minbashian, also known as Salar-e Mo’azzaz (غلامرضا مینباشیان; 1861–1935) was an Iranian composer and conductor of State Military Band in Tehran.
 Gholam-Reza Minbashian is recognised as the first Iranian to have received an education in classical music abroad and the first Iranian composer whose work (Avaz-e Mahour for piano) was published in Europe.
 Among other compositions, he composed a national march for the liberation of Tehran.

 Education

 Gholam Reza Minbashian was the son of Nasrollah, an electrical engineer, and of Qamar al-Zaman, possibly the first woman in Iran to play the piano.
 He was born in 1861 in Tehran, Qajar Iran.
-He studied music at Tehran's Polytechnic, known as Dar ul-Funun, the first higher education institution in Iran where music was the subject of academic education.
+He studied music at Tehran's Polytechnic, known as Dar al-Fonun, the first higher education institution in Iran where music was the subject of academic education.
 There he was a student of the French musician Alfred Jean Baptiste Lemaire for eight years, while also completing his studies at the military academy, graduating as an officer and deputy to Lemaire as head of the Music Department.
 Gholam Reza was decorated by Naser al-Din Shah Qajar.

 In 1898, at 37, Gholam Reza moved to the Russian Empire with his son (named Nasrollah after his father) to complete his training at the Conservatory of Saint Petersburg.
 He enrolled his 13-year-old son there, while he himself followed classes by Rimsky-Korsakov for two years.
 On returning to Tehran, he was assigned to the Persian Cossack Brigade, which was led by Russians at the time.
 He was the Brigade’s music director.